Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Technical Validation

+We trained our models using the Adam optimizer with a learning rate of 1e-4.
+The training process utilized a batch size of 32 and ran for 50 epochs.
+We implemented a step learning rate scheduler with a step size of 7 epochs and a decay factor of 0.1, and applied label smoothing of 0.1.
 In the experiments, we divided the data from our texture dataset in the ratio of 70:10:20 for training, validation, and testing, respectively, to train and evaluate the classifiers.
 Accuracy, Precision, Recall, and F1 Score were used as indices for the evaluation of the classifiers.
+We performed five training and classification cycles for each classifier with different random seeds and calculated the average and standard deviation of the evaluation indices.
+We conducted all our network experiments on a machine equipped with 36 GB RAM, an Intel Core i7-12650H CPU, and a GeForce RTX 4060 Laptop with 8GB.